 Accidental releases: Accidental releases of fuel/fluids/hazardous materials may increase as a result of future offshore wind activities.
 The risk of accidental releases would be increased primarily during construction but also during operations and decommissioning of offshore wind facilities.
 BOEM assumes all projects and activities would comply with laws and regulations to minimize releases.
 Accidental releases could result in temporary restrictions on use of adjacent properties and coastal infrastructure during the cleanup process.
 The exact extent of impacts would depend on the locations of landfall, substations, and cable routes, as well as the ports that support future offshore wind energy projects.
-Based on the discussion in EIS Section G.2.2, Water Quality, the impacts of accidental releases on land use and coastal infrastructure would be localized and short term (except in the case of very large spills that affect a large land or coastal area).
+Based on the discussion in EIS Section G.2.2, Water Quality, the impacts of accidental releases on land use and coastal infrastructure would be localized and short term (except in the case of very large spills, which are not anticipated, but could affect a large land or coastal area and result in major impacts).